jawah/niquests/docs/api.rst

 .. module:: requests

 This part of the documentation covers all the interfaces of Requests.
-For parts where Requests depends on external libraries, we document the most important right here and provide links to the canonical documentation.
+For parts where Niquests depends on external libraries, we document the most important right here and provide links to the canonical documentation.

 Main Interface
 --------------

-All of Requests' functionality can be accessed by these 7 methods.
+All of Niquests' functionality can be accessed by these 7 methods.
 They all return an instance of the :class:`Response <Response>` object.

 .. autofunction:: request